Table of Contents

 UPnP (Universal Plug and Play)

-UPnP manages ports all by itself for many devices which are UPnP enabled.
+UPnP manages ports for many devices that are UPnP enabled.
 Enabling UPnP on your router helps you achieve a more open NAT type without manually configuring port forwarding rules.

 DMZ (Demilitarized Zone)

-If you’re still having NAT issues, you can place your Nintendo Switch in the DMZ of your router.
+If you’re still having NAT issues, you can place your Nintendo Switch in your router’s DMZ.

 By doing so, your router receives internet traffic without going through internal network firewalls.